SNAP Benefits in North Carolina: How to Apply and Qualify

 How to Renew Your SNAP Benefits

 In North Carolina, you generally need to recertify for SNAP benefits every six to twelve months.
-Your local Department of Social Services (DSS) office will mail you a notice when it's time to renew.
-Completing this process on time prevents any gaps in your assistance.
+Your local DSS office will mail you a notice when your recertification period is approaching.
+This packet will include the forms you need to complete.

 Special SNAP Services in North Carolina